douglasselias/juicy-breakout/README.md

   - Paddle
   - Ball
 - Sound
-  - SFX
-    - When ball hits the walls, bricks and paddle
+  - SFX: when ball hits the walls, bricks and paddle
   - BGM
 - Particles
   - Smoke (when ball hits something)